az-digital/arizona-bootstrap/site/content/docs/5.0/components/card.md

 ### Images

-`.card-img-top` places an image to the top of the card.
+`.card-img-top` and `.card-img-bottom` respectively set the top and bottom corners rounded to match the card's borders.
 With `.card-text`, text can be added to the card.
 Text within `.card-text` can also be styled with the standard HTML tags.

 {{< example >}}
 <div class="card" style="width: 18rem;">